hfstarman/Face-and-Digit-Classification/README.md

 # Face-and-Digit-Classification
-Uses Naive Bayes and Perceptron to determine if an image is a digit (and which one) or if it's a face
+There are two data sets, one of images of digits and the other of faces.
+The algorithms, Naive Bayes and Perceptron attempt to determine which digit the digit image is and whether the face image is a face or not.